pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

-# Project Progress: Apartment Cost Analyzer [Updated: 2025-04-12 06:51 PM EDT]
+# Project Progress: Apartment Cost Analyzer [Updated: 2025-04-12 10:05 PM EDT]

-## Recent Updates (2025-04-12 06:51 PM EDT)
+## Recent Updates (2025-04-12 10:05 PM EDT)

-- ✅ Restored and updated `src/components/Results.js` to fix accidental deletion and fully integrate the AI-powered personalized summary feature.
-- ✅ Installed `react-markdown` for rendering markdown summaries in the UI.
-- ✅ Results modal now calls `/api/ai/generate-summary` and displays the summary with loading and error states.
+- ✅ Fixed rent estimate fetching to use the correct RentCast "market" endpoint via `/api/ai/rent-estimates` with zip code.
+- ✅ Added verbose error logging in `fetchRentEstimates` (FormContext.js) for easier debugging of rent estimate and calculation failures.
+- ✅ Improved error handling and logging for missing or invalid rent estimate data.
-- ✅ Confirmed all original results, affordability, and rent estimate features are preserved.
+- ✅ Confirmed all API endpoints are tested and operational.
 - ✅ Documented all changes and next steps in the memory bank.
-- ✅ Confirmed all project and styling rules are being followed.
-- ✅ Updated `activeContext.md` with new context, recent changes, and next steps.

 ## Next Steps

-- **Test the AI Summary Feature:**

-  - Start the development server (`npm run dev`).
+- **Reproduce the rent estimate and affordability calculation issue:**

+  - Fill out the form with a valid location (including a 5-digit ZIP code).
-  - Fill out the form and submit; verify the AI summary appears in the results modal.
+  - Submit and observe the results modal.
-  - Check for correct loading, error, and markdown rendering.
-  - Confirm all other results and cost breakdowns display as expected.
+  - If rent estimates or affordability metrics are missing, check the browser console and server logs for new verbose error messages.
+  - Record any errors or missing data for further investigation.

-- **General QA and Migration Completion:**
+- **Continue QA and Migration Completion:**

   - Test all application features and API routes in the Next.js environment.
   - Review and adapt any remaining Jest tests for the new structure.